 - Successfully representing a global pharmaceutical company in a multimillion dollar commercial arbitration in New York

 - Defending a major biotechnology company in an industry-wide DOJ healthcare fraud investigation

-- Representing a major pharmacy benefits manager in qui tam litigation involving allegations under the Anti-Kickback Statute
+- Representing a specialty pharmacy in qui tam litigation involving allegations under the Anti-Kickback Statute, which resulted in dismissal

 - Defending a French national in an FCPA investigation involving contracts in Central Asia

 - Representing a global financial institution in connection with a retrial on loss causation issues in a multibillion dollar securities fraud class action

 - Serving as lead counsel in securing asylum for pro bono client escaping persecution from Zimbabwe